naiquevin/jinger/README.rst

     $ python testrunner.py # will run all tests in jinger/test
     $ python testrunner.py site # will run jinger/test/test_site.py

+When the tests are run, directories and files will be created in ``playground`` directory and will be deleted in tearDown.
+Ignore this dir if you don't need to run tests.

 Roadmap
 -------